 Distance: About 12km

-Day two: Tarn Foot to Tarn Foot via Elterwater, Grasmere and Rydal
+Day two: Hiking from Tarn Foot Farm and back via Elterwater, Grasmere and Rydal

 On day two we headed over to Grasmere stopping off in Elterwater for a quick breakfast.
 The walk from Tarn Foot Farm to Elterwater is a nice and flat walk along Elter Water lake past Skelwith Fold waterfall.